FranQuant/the_ai_engineer_capstones/capstones/week01_gd_optimization/README_week01_capstone.md

 ### 2. **Simple cubic loss**

-A non-convex function used to illustrate basins of attraction, divergence, and GD/SGD behavior:
+A non-convex objective used to illustrate basins of attraction, divergence, and differences between GD and SGD:

 $$
 f(x) = x^3 - 3x,